automuteus/deploy/README.md

-# deploy
+# Instructions and Resources for Deploying and Developing AutoMuteUs

-Instructions and Resources for Deploying and Developing AutoMuteUs
+If you would prefer to self-host the bot, the steps for doing so are provided below.
+Self-hosting requires robust knowledge and troubleshooting capability for Docker/Docker-compose and/or any other networking and routing config specific to your hosting solution.

 ## Pre-Installation Steps, Important!